-- In Canada there are no criminal laws surrounding abortion. - The Canadian Medical Association regulates abortion. - The Supreme Court of Canada decriminalized abortion in 1988. - People of all racial, socioeconomic, cultural and religious backgrounds have abortions. - People of various ages and abilities have abortions. - Legally the person who is pregnant must make the decision to have an abortion. - In Canada you can have an abortion up to 24 weeks of pregnancy. - In the United States you can have an abortion past 24 weeks of pregnancy these are extremely rare. - In Waterloo Region you can have an abortion up to 13 weeks of pregnancy. - The majority of abortions occur in the first trimester of pregnancy (under 12 weeks). - In many countries in the world abortion is illegal. - In Canada abortions are performed in hospitals and in abortion clinics.
+- In Canada there are no laws surrounding abortion. - The Canadian Medical Association regulates abortion. - The Supreme Court of Canada decriminalized abortion in 1988. - People of all racial, socioeconomic, cultural and religious backgrounds have abortions. - People of various ages and abilities have abortions. - Legally the person who is pregnant must make the decision to have an abortion.

-- In Ontario, abortions are free of cost if you have OHIP.
-You must show your health card in order for the abortion to be covered by OHIP. - In Ontario abortions are also covered by UHIP, DND, IFH. - Abortions are performed at Grand River Hospital in Kitchener. - You do not need a referral from a physician to get an abortion, you can self-refer, and your physician does not need to know. - You do not need permission from your parents to get an abortion and your parents do not need to know. - You must know the first day of your last menstrual period (LMP) in order to book an in-clinic abortion.
+- In Canada you can have an abortion up to 24 weeks of pregnancy. - In the United States you can have an abortion past 24 weeks of pregnancy these are extremely rare. - In Waterloo Region you can have an abortion up to 13 weeks of pregnancy. - The majority of abortions occur in the first trimester of pregnancy (under 12 weeks). - In many countries in the world abortion is illegal. - In Canada abortions are performed in hospitals and in abortion clinics. - In Ontario, abortions are free of cost if you have an OHIP card.
+You must show your health card in order for the abortion to be covered by OHIP, otherwise you must pay. - In Kitchener abortions are performed at Grand River Hospital. - You do not need a referral from a physician to get an abortion, you can self-refer, your physician does not need to know. - You do not need permission from your parents to get an abortion and your parents do not need to know. - You must know the first day of your last menstrual period (LMP) in order to book an in-clinic abortion.
 If you do not know your LMP you must have an ultrasound.
-It is a good idea to keep track of your periods. - Under proper medical conditions, abortion is a very safe medical procedure. - The earlier in your pregnancy the abortion is performed, the safer it is. - 97% of people who have a first trimester abortion have no complications or any post-abortion complaints. - 2.5% of people who have an abortion have minor complications. - Less than 0.5% of people who have an abortion experience serious complications requiring follow-up treatment. - A first trimester abortion procedure takes less than 10 minutes. - The abortion pill was approved in Canada in 2015, it is available at some clinics and hospitals.
-It is available at SHORE Centre. - The abortion pill can only be used for a pregnancy under 9 weeks
+It is a good idea to keep track of your periods. - Under proper medical conditions, abortion is a very safe procedure. - The earlier in your pregnancy the abortion is performed, the safer it is. - 97% of people who have a first trimester abortion have no complications or any post-abortion complaints. - 2.5% of people who have abortions have minor complications.

-- The emotional response after an abortion is different for each individual because the circumstances of each individual considering an abortion are different. - Post Abortion Stress Syndrome (PASS) is not recognized by the American Medical Association. - Studies have shown no association between breast cancer and abortion. - SHORE Centre does not perform clinical abortions, however we can provide you with the information and referrals you need to book one. - SHORE Centre can prescribe the abortion pill and birth control appointment necessary - SHORE Centre can insert and remove IUDs
+- Less than 0.5% of people who have abortions experience serious complications requiring follow-up treatment. - A first trimester abortion procedure takes less than 10 minutes. - An abortion pill has been approved in Canada, it is available at some clinics and hospitals.
+It is available in Waterloo Region. - There is a method called medication abortion which involves medication to induce a miscarriage in pregnancies 7 weeks and under, which is available at some clinics and hospitals. - The emotional response after an abortion is different for each individual because the circumstances of each individual considering an abortion are different. - Post Abortion Stress Syndrome (PASS) is not recognized by the American Medical Association or the Canadian Medical Association. - Studies have shown no association between breast cancer and abortion. - SHORE Centre does not perform abortions, however we can provide you with the information and referrals you need to have an in-clinic abortion. - SHORE Centre has a physician working out of our office who prescribes the abortion pill.